Cyclothymia

 Cyclothymia is a mild form of bipolar disorder.
 It is characterized by mood fluctuations that shift between depressive and hypomanic phases.
 Cyclothymics do not experience the extremes of major depression or manic episodes.

-The depressive or hypomania symptoms of cyclothymia may last for a few days to several weeks at a time, with brief intervals of normal mood in between.
+The depressive or hypomanic symptoms of cyclothymia may last for a few days to several weeks at a time, with brief intervals of normal mood in between.
 Personality changes are often evident to family and friends.
 Individuals who have a stable mood for longer than two months at a time are not likely cyclothymic.
 Symptoms may be mimicked by substance abuse, borderline personality disorder, or other mood disorder.
 A family history of depressive or bipolar disorders increases the risk.

 Symptoms of Cyclothymia